dpsframework/dpsframework.org/_proposals/P10-FIPA-CORBA_en.md

 ###  23. What does the update proposal need?
--  Access to the JADE Platform code.
+-  Access to the code of the FIPA module of the JADE Platform.
 Found at: <https://jade.tilab.com/svn/jade/trunk/>
 -  A development environment.
 Eclipse 2021-12 has been used.
--  A detailed compilation of the errors offered by the OpenJDK-17/ Java JDK-17 compiler; its progressive correction; the incorporation of the Java Platform System of Modules to allow later integration of JADE with its FIPA module under the Java system of modules.
+-  A detailed compilation of the errors offered by the OpenJDK-17/ Java JDK-17 compiler; its progressive correction; the incorporation of the Java Platform Module System to allow later integration of this FIPA module with the JADE platform.

 ###  2.4.
 Why this proposal?